Change to FLSA - Staff FAQs

 1. What does it mean to be exempt or nonexempt under the Fair Labor Standards Act (FLSA)?

 The federal Fair Labor Standards Act (FLSA) regulates whether an employee is overtime-eligible (“non-exempt”) or overtime-exempt (“exempt”).
-Most employees covered by the FLSA must be paid at least the minimum wage and premium pay for any hours they work beyond 40 in a workweek.
-The minimum wage for California is currently $10 per hour.
+Most employees covered by the FLSA must be paid at least the minimum wage and premium pay for any overtime hours worked.
+The minimum wage for California can be found here.
 Some localities have adopted higher minimum wages.
 The FLSA does, however, exempt certain kinds of covered employees from the minimum wage and overtime requirements, including bona fide executive, administrative, and professional employees.
 To qualify for one of the executive, administrative or professional exemptions, an employee must be paid a predetermined salary that is above a certain amount and meet the applicable duties test.

 2. Are any positions exempt from the salary basis test?